-DATE OF THE REPORT: MAY 31 2021
+DATE OF THE REPORT: NOVEMBER 22, 2021

-The following Management's Discussion and Analysis ("MD&A"), prepared as of June 1, 2021 and relates to the financial condition and results of operations of Tectonic Metals Inc. ("Tectonic" or the "Company") together with its subsidiaries as of the date of the report.
-The MD&A is intended to supplement and complement the Company's unaudited condensed interim consolidated financial statements for the three months ended March 31, 2021 (the "Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements including International Accounting Standard 34 - Interim Financial Reporting ("IAS 34").
+This Management's Discussion and Analysis ("MD&A") relates to the financial condition and results of operations of Tectonic Metals Inc. ("Tectonic" or the "Company") together with its subsidiaries as of the date of the report.
+The MD&A is intended to supplement and complement the Company's unaudited condensed interim consolidated financial statements for the three and nine months ended September 30, 2021 (the "Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements including International Accounting Standard 34 - Interim Financial Reporting ("IAS 34").
 Readers are encouraged to consult the Company's audited consolidated financial statements for the year ended December 31, 2020, and the corresponding notes to the financial statements, which are available on SEDAR at www.sedar.com.
 The information contained within this MD&A is current to the date of the report and all figures are stated in Canadian dollars unless otherwise noted.